orkes-io/docs/blog/2022-05-16-conductor-etl-example.md

             "site_admin":false
         }
  ```
-We only want two data points from this:```starred_at``` and ```user.login```.
-This brings us to task 3 in the DO/WHILE loop, our first transform.
+We only want two data points from this output:```starred_at``` and ```user.login```.
+This brings us to task 3 in the DO/WHILE loop, our first data transform task.

 ## Transforming data from GitHub

 * **jq_cleanup_stars**  This task takes the large output from GitHub and simplifies it to only display the values we require for Orbit.
+We will also format the JSON to match the format that Orbit requires for inputting the data.

 To do this, we use the [JQ Transform Task](https://orkes.io/content/docs/reference-docs/system-tasks/json-jq-transform-task).
-Here is the task.
 There is a lot going on here, so we will unpack this step by step:

 ```json
 {